 - Non-Latin spellings are transliterated to English Latin characters.
 These include Russian, Belarusian, Ukrainian, Serbian, Bulgarian, Greek, Japanese and Chinese names.

 - Use quotes for an Exact Phrase Search e.g. “Oxford Brookes University”

 - Use an asterisk for a Wildcard Search e.g. medic* will return records containing “medical”, “medicine”, etc. in the name.

 - Use a tilde for a Fuzzy Search if you’re unsure of a spelling e.g. medicla~ will return records containing “medical” in the name

 - CAPITALIZED Boolean operators may be used (AND, OR, NOT) in all but the City free-text fields

 Tip: To improve relevance, enter the most significant or unique words from a name

 Enter an existing 16-digit International Standard Name Identifier, e.g. “000000041936834X” or “0000 0004 1936 834X” will find the Identify Record for University of Sydney.

-We will use Google Places API to standardize locations.
+We use Ringgold Places to standardize locations.
 Enter the city name in English to find organizations in that location e.g. Milan/not Milano, Vienna/not Wien, Prague/not Praha, etc. One or more cities can be entered, separated by commas, and the search will work for all of them.
+Will also search Alternative Names.
 The search will only work on a complete city name, no wildcards or Boolean allowed.

 Tip: To find organizations by State, now use ‘Admin Level’